CrayLabs/SmartSim/doc/sr_fortran_walkthrough.rst

 SmartRedis ``DataSet`` API is also provided.

 .. note::
       The Fortran API examples rely on the ``SSDB`` environment variable being set to the address and port of the Redis database.

 .. note::
       The Fortran API examples are written
-    to connect to a Redis cluster database.
-Update the ``Client`` constructor call to connect to a non-cluster Redis instance.
+      to connect to a clustered database or clustered SmartSim Orchestrator.
+      Update the ``Client`` constructor ``cluster`` flag to `.false.` to connect to a single shard (single compute host) database.

 Tensors
 =======